CoorpAcademy/components/packages/@coorpacademy-components/README.md

 ### Adding a locale

-- you need to add your locale in en/global.json file
+- You need to add your locale in en/global.json file
-- be sure to have `translate: Provider.childContextTypes.translate` in the contextTypes object of your component
+- Be sure to have `translate: Provider.childContextTypes.translate` in the contextTypes object of your component

 example:
 ```